peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.Type type,
         PeterO.Cbor.ICBORConverter<T> converter);

-Registers an object that converts objects of a given type to CBOR objects called a CBOR converter).
+Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).

 <b>Parameters:</b>

- * <i>type</i>: A Type object specifying the type that the converter converts to CBOR bjects.
+ * <i>type</i>: A Type object specifying the type that the converter converts to CBOR objects.

  * <i>converter</i>: The parameter <i>converter</i>
 is an ICBORConverter object.